 If you have made a mess of your user groups, it's worth trying to reset your group.
 Here are what the default Joomla user groups look like:

 Reset the User Groups

 The quickest way to reset your user groups is via the database.

 In this tutorial, I'm going to access the database via a tool called phpMyAdmin.

-I'm looking for a table called view levels.
-This table control the relationship between the different user groups.
+I'm looking for a table called "#_viewlevels".
+This table controls the relationship between the different user groups.

 Here's what we want the rows in this table to look like.
 The most important thing that you need to fix is the rules column.
 Each number in the rules column refers to a user group.